konsolas/AAC-Issues/README.md

 The AAC Test Server is currently public and is at **aac3.kons.co**

+### Those who join the test server purely to develop bypasses, without any obvious intention of helping AAC develop, will be removed from the server.

 ## Notice board
 - Currently holding a new poll about a possible slack or discord chat.
 Vote at: http://www.strawpoll.me/11559564
 - Killaura heuristic checks have been finally released.
 The kick is delayed and the kick reason is "Suspicious (killaura-like) combat".